Identifying measures on non-abelian groups and modules by their moments via reduction to a local problem: Introduction

 and

 Then for every finite level-$\mathcal C$ $\Gamma$-group $H$ we have

 \end{theorem}

 This generalizes \cite[Theorem 1.4]{BW}, which proved that a specific measure on $p$-groups is determined by its moments.
-It also generalizes \cite{WW}, who proved that a measure on abelian $\Gamma$-groups is determined by its moments.
-(In each case, checking that every measure that agrees with the fixed one on $G^{\mathcal C}$ for all finites set $\mathcal C$ agrees on the nose is straightforward.) \cite{WW} Itself generalizes much earlier work on the abelian case, including \cite{EVW},
+It also generalizes \cite{WW}, which proved that a measure on abelian $\Gamma$-groups is determined by its moments.
+(In each case, checking that every measure that agrees with the fixed one on $G^{\mathcal C}$ for all finite sets $\mathcal C$ agrees on the nose is straightforward.)
+The paper \cite{WW} itself generalizes much earlier work on the abelian case, including \cite{EVW}.

+It is not possible to prove a version of Theorem~\ref{main-function-field-theorem} with a limit of the form $\lim_{n \to \infty} \lim_{q\to \infty}$ using only the moment statement~\cite[Theorem 1.4]{LWZ} since if $\mu_1, \mu_2$ are two distinct measures on the set of isomorphism classes of profinite $\Gamma$-groups that happen to have the same moments, then the measure depending on $q$ and $n$ given by $ $ has moments which converge to the moments of $\mu_\Gamma$ in the $\lim_{n\to\infty} \lim_{q\to\infty}$ sense but does not itself converge in the $\lim_{n\to\infty} \lim_{q\to\infty}$ sense since it does not even converge in the $\lim_{q\to\infty}$ sense for any particular value of $q$.
+However, the statement with $\limsup$s and $\liminf$s should suffice for most practical purposes.

-The idea of the proof is, to determine the probability of a random group being a fixed group $H$, we zoom in to a measure supported on extensions of $H$, then zoom in further to extensions of $H$ by products of finite simple groups, then forget the extension data and only look at the product of simple groups.
+The idea of the proof of Theorem~\ref{main-bound-group} is, to determine the probability of a random group being a fixed group $H$, we zoom in to a measure supported on extensions of $H$, then zoom in further to extensions of $H$ by products of finite simple groups, then forget the extension data and only look at the product of simple groups.
 This reduces the measure-from-moments problem to a simpler problem for a measure on products of finite simple groups.
 Moreover, it suffices to calculate the measure of the group $1$.
 This we can do by an explicit inclusion-exclusion using $q$-binomial series identities.

 This strategy is a more general analogue of that used in~\cite{HB-i} to deduce \cite[Lemma 18]{HB-i} from \cite[Lemma 17]{HB-i}.

 We expect a similar strategy, that involves first passing to a measure supported on extensions of $H$, then further to a measure supported on extensions of $H$ by abelian groups, to be able to answer questions raised in \cite[p.
 6]{LWZ} on whether the measure $\mu_{\Gamma}$ is supported on groups whose finite index subgroups have finite abelianization.